tjcarney89/swift-AutoLayoutIBS-reading-ios-0217/README.md

 That looks a lot like what you saw in the iPhone 6 Plus...but not exactly the same.
 It needs a bit of tweaking to look identical.

 Unfortunately, you've probably realized by now that you'd have to do _a lot_ of tweaking to make this UI look the same (or nearly the same) across _all_ iOS devices.
-That's pretty time consuming, and it's no way to build a UI in 2016!
+That's pretty time consuming, and it's no way to build a UI in this day and age!

 Let's use Interface Builder and Auto Layout instead.
 Delete the code you added to `viewDidLoad()` and open up `Main.storyboard` in Interface Builder.